Thomas-Walker-Lynch/DA2X/README.md

-   alloc   - reserves memory large enough to hold a TM2x struct format  - sets field values for TM2x struct, allocates space for data. make    - allocates and formats a TM2x struct init    - gives allocated contained data programmer supplied values
+   alloc   - reserves memory large enough to hold a TM2x struct format  - sets field values for TM2x struct, allocates space for data. init    - gives allocated contained data programmer supplied values

-  alloc can be either static or on the stack, `alloc_static`; or it can be on the heap, `alloc_heap`;
+   static  - allocation on the stack or a static page heap    - allocation on the heap

-  All Tm2x structs must go through alloc, format, and init before being read.
+  All Tm2x structs must go through allocation and formatting before being written.
+  All Tm2x structs must be written before being red.

   When the words 'read' or 'write' appear in a function name, the read destination, or the write source is a pointer to a location and one element is copied.
 For reads the